Is $22 Trillion a Tipping Point?

 January 3rd, 2022

+Is there a relation between the government debt & stock returns?
 As of the end of 2020, the US debt held by the public amounted to $22 trillion, an increase of approximately $5 trillion from the year before and well over double the level from a decade ago.1 This trend may be worrisome for investors expecting an adverse impact on stock returns once the bill for all this spending comes due.
 However, the relation between country debt and stock markets is complex, in part because sovereign solvency is dependent upon many factors other than just debt level.

 In addition, debt is generally a slow-moving variable whose expected value should be incorporated in market prices.
 Consistent with this belief, the evidence suggests there has not been a strong relation between country debt and equity market returns.